tgnemecek/core-website/src/collections/pages/community.md

     [](sseivert@thecoreporation.com)We hope to see you at our next CORE COMMUNITY event!!
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1647093801/patreon_2_zvqfto.jpg
 benefits: >-
-  In the Core Community, you will receive:
+  \    ...want to learn more about the benefits of the Core Community,
+  including:

   * Free Monthly events to continue learning about The Balancing Act